 Ready to see how my crazy adventure came together with this vintage blanket chest?
 You bet I am!

-They traveled to the U.S.A. when my mother was twelve and I can’t thank them enough for making that journey.
+In addition, they traveled to the U.S.A. when my mother was twelve and I can’t thank them enough for making that journey.
 Imagine if her and my dad never met?
 Crazy how it all works out.

 Now for some more fun!
 Because Zibra and I are all about getting the right DIY tools into your hands, we’re giving a boxed set of my favorite brushes to you.
 Just imagine the possibilities!